ariados/chromium_webview/README.md

 ### Get the Code

-Check out the repository in your Eclipse workspace, and make your project use ChromiumWebView as a library.
-In Eclipse, right-click your project directory, select `Properties`, choose the `Android` category, and click on the `Add` button in the `Library` section.
+Add the "java" directory (feel free to rename) to your project as a module dependency.
+Since AS isn't very good at importing I would copy the directory over and modify settings.gradle to include it.

 ### Copy Data

-Copy `assets/webviewchromium.pak` to your project's `assets` directory.
-[Star this bug](https://code.google.com/p/android/issues/detail?id=35748) if you agree that this is annoying.
+Copy `assets/webviewchromium.pak` to your project's `src/main/assets` directory.
+Also copy the src/main/jniLibs directory to your main app project since that doesn't work automatically in gradle tools 0.7.3.

 ### Initialize